Rome in November: Comprehensive Autumn Guide for Travelers

 rome-in-november-2.jpg

 In November, you can expect cooler temperatures, ranging from 45 F to 60 F (7 C to 16 C), and a mix of sunny days with occasional rain.
 The weather is generally mild, making it a comfortable time for sightseeing.
-You’ll experience shorter days and a crispness in the air that hints at the approaching winter.
 Visit Italy's local weather service website for more accurate and updated weather information.

 Wind: Wind speeds in November are generally light to moderate, averaging 5 to 10 mph.
 It’s enough to add a slight chill, especially in the evenings, but not strong enough to be disruptive.
 A light jacket will keep you comfortable on breezy days.